ysymyth/ysymyth.github.io/index.md

 In my life, I like reading, basketball, pool, travel, and rap.

-I'm happy to chat about research (have lots of ideas too busy to try out) or other things (if interesting enough).
+I'm happy to chat about research!
 To contact me, click the paper plane, which is a language grounding problem.

 # Some Recent Papers